-1. Mention any disabilities at the time of booking
+1. Notify your travel agent of any disabilities at the time of booking

-2. Consider the destinations
+2. Research your destinations

-3. Travel with a competent companion
+3. Travel with a trusted companion

 4. Remember to bring all necessary equipment

 Try to think about what you might need to support your disability in any given event.
 Whether this would be spare batteries for a hearing aid, a travel walking stick, a portable seat, or even a mini toolkit for a temperamental wheelchair, nothing would be more unfortunate than missing out on an excursion or some onboard entertainment because of a problem with your equipment.
 While it might be possible to buy items such as batteries in ports, it’s not advisable to rely on this on an accessible cruise.

 Don’t be afraid to ask your travel agent as many questions as you like – remember, this is your holiday and it should be perfect!
 The tricky part can be remembering what to ask, but our travel agents are just a call or email away to assist you with any queries you may have.
 Here are some question ideas that are worth considering: